The most beautiful castles in Europe

 At low tide it may seem as if you can take a comfortable walk along the sandy bay to reach Mont Saint-Michel.
 But it’s not unheard of for visitors to fall victim to the deep mud and dramatic tide that whips in around it, turning the seemingly accessible estate into an eerily isolated, albeit somewhat palatial, island with just a single entrance road.

 Insider tip: Pack a good pair of walking shoes and plenty of water.
 The only way to get around the castle is on foot; you can expect some stairs along the way.

 How to get there: If coming from Paris, take the TGV from Gare Montparnasse to Rennes.
 From there, you can take one of four daily 90-minute bus rides to the island.
 The bus station in Rennes is at the north exit of the train station.

 Most people know Bran Castle as Dracula’s Castle.
 Though its links to the fictional character are not as strong as much of the marketing material will have you believe, it’s still one of Eastern Europe’s most fascinating castles.
 The interiors may be slightly underwhelming, but the views and photo opportunities from the exterior and on the grounds are well worth the visit.

-Bran Castle dates back to the late 1300s, and over the years it’s served many different purposes, from defensive structure through to a royal residence in 1920.
+Bran Castle dates back to the late 1300s, and over the years, it’s served many different purposes, from a defensive structure through to a royal residence in 1920.
 The castle has only been open to the public since 2009.
-Today you can tour the fascinatingly eerie grounds and explore several rooms either with a tour guide, or on your own – if you dare.
+Today you can tour the fascinatingly eerie grounds and explore several rooms either with a tour guide or on your own – if you dare.